Child Rights Taskforce – Australia: Members

-The "Listen To Children" Report
+Reporting to the UN

 When Australia ratified the CRC in 1990, our government committed to making sure that every child in Australia has every right in the convention.
 This is monitored by the UN Committee on the Rights of the Child, a panel of independent experts who the Australian Government reports to every five years.

-The Australian Child Rights Taskforce is also given the opportunity to submit an independent report to ensure the UN is briefed on the whole story.
+The Australian Child Rights Taskforce is also given the opportunity to submit an independent report to ensure the UN is briefed on the full picture.

-In 2011, the Child Rights Taskforce published the Listen to Children Report, compiled following consultations with over 750 children and young people and over 100 organisations and subject matters.
-It found that while Australia is a wonderful place for most of its children, certain children are disadvantaged by the failure of governments.
+In each of 2005, 2011 and 2018 the Child Rights Taskforce published a report, compiled following consultations with children and young people, organisations that work with children and child rights experts.
+Each time, it found that while Australia is a wonderful place for most children, many children are missing out as a result of the failure of governments to act and protect.

 Despite Australia’s ratification of the CRC in 1990, Australia has yet to effectively incorporate human rights into policy and legislative framework to benefit children and there are unacceptable gaps in the legal protection of children’s rights.
-Three groups of children are especially disadvantaged by the failure of governments:
+Some groups of children are especially disadvantaged by the failure of governments: